Paint Mines Park (6,791′), Eastern Plains

-Paint Mines Park is located in the high plains near Calhan, Colorado.
-The 750 acre park features geological formations including spires, chasms, overhangs, and carved walls that were formed through erosion that created gullies and exposed layers of clay and jasper.
+Paint Mines Park is located on the eastern plains near Calhan, Colorado.
+The 750 acre park features geological formations including spires, chasms, overhangs, and carved walls.
+These formations were created through erosion, creating gullies and exposed layers of clay and jasper.
 Oxidization of iron deposits created the colorful clays, which range from light yellow to deep red.

 - Trailhead: Paint Mines